jbalcomb/MoM-RTGT/README.txt

 1. Install QtCreator for g++ (opensource).
    This is optional.
 		You can download QtCreator for g++ from: http://qt.nokia.com/downloads/
-2. Install the so called Qt Libraries if you didn't already do so in step 1.
+2. Install the Qt Libraries if you didn't already do so in step 1.
 		Download from: http://qt.nokia.com/downloads/
 3. You should already have Perl, or else you need to install it from you distribution.
 4. Generate extra sources